hougesen/hougesen/README.md

 Lover of all things JavaScript - but I am always up for learning new stuff.

-My current side-project is a fitness tracker called [Strongr](https://stron.gr)
+My current side-project is a fitness tracker called [Strongr](https://stron.gr).
+Made in Vue.js/Node.js/MySQL.

 Working @ [cavea.io](https://cavea.io).